Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Generalized flag varieties

 The Weyl group acts on the maximal torus $\T$ by conjugation.
 This induces a left Weyl group action on the characters $\Hom(\T,\C^*)$.
 The action extends naturally to an action on fractional characters and the equivariant K-theory of a point

-For a generalized flag variety $G/B$ we have two actions (left and right) of the Weyl group on the equivariant K-theory $K_\T(G/B)$.
-The left action of $W=N\T/\T$ is well defined on~$(G/B)^\T$.
-It does not preserve the torus action.
-It is invariant when twisted by the torus automorphism given by $W$ action.
-On the other hand the right action is torus equivariant, but it is not holomorphic.
-It is obtained by the identification $G/B\simeq K/T$, where $K\subset G$ is a maximal compact group and $T\subset K$ is a maximal compact torus.
+Consider a generalized flag variety $G/B$.
+There are two actions (the left and the right action) of the Weyl group on the equivariant K-theory $\KTh_\T(G/B)$. \begin{itemize} \item The normalizer of the torus $N\T$ acts on $G/B$ by the left multiplication.
+This induces the left action of $W=N\T/\T$ on $\KTh_\T(G/B)$.
+This action does not preserve the torus action.
+It is invariant when twisted by the torus automorphism given by the $W$-action. \item The right action is obtained using the identification $G/B\simeq K/T$, where $K\subset G$ is a maximal compact group and $T\subset K$ is a maximal compact torus.
 We can assume that $T\subset \T$.
+The Weyl group $W=NT/T$ acts on $K/T$ by the right multiplication.
+This induces the right action of $W$ on $\KTh_\T(G/B)$, by the pullback.
+This action is torus equivariant, but it is not holomorphic. \end{itemize}

-The right action is the natural action of $W=NT/T$.
-See \cite[section 3.1]{MNS} or \cite{Kn} for a definition and detailed discussion of these actions.
+See \cite[Section 3.1]{MNS} or \cite{Kn} for the definition and a detailed discussion of these actions.
 For an element $w\in W$ we denote the left action of $w$ by $w^{\textsc l}$ and the right one by $w^{\textsc r}$.
-On restrictions to the fixed point set the actions are given by the following formulas. \begin{pro} For $w,\sigma\in W$ and $x\in K_\T(G/B)$ we have
+The weights of the restrictions to the fixed point set are related by the following formula. \begin{pro} For $w,\sigma\in W$ and $x\in \KTh_\T(G/B)$ we have

-\end{pro} \begin{rem} The action of $W$ on $K_\T(G/B)$ via $w^{\textsc r}$ satisfies $(uw)^{\textsc r}=u^{\textsc r}w^{\textsc r}$ i.e.~is an action from the left, despite its name. \end{rem}
+\end{pro} \begin{rem} The action of $W$ on $\KTh_\T(G/B)$ via $w^{\textsc r}$ satisfies $(uw)^{\textsc r}=u^{\textsc r}w^{\textsc r}$ i.e.~is an action from the left, despite its name. \end{rem}